resema/cheatsheets/cpsa-f.md

 # 2. Design and Development
 ## 2.1.
 Approaches and heuristics for architecture development (R1, R3)

-Software architects are able to **name, explain, and use the fundamental approaches** of architecture development, f.ex.:
+> Software architects are able to **name, explain, and use the fundamental approaches** of architecture > development, f.ex.:
-- **top-down** and **bottom-up** approaches for design (R1)
+> - **top-down** and **bottom-up** approaches for design (R1)
+> - **view-based** architecture development (R1)

-  - top-down, used for:
+- **top-down**, used for:
   - keep overview
   - abstract away details
   - keep things consistent over various components
   - work from abstract/large elements to specific/smaller ones
-  - bottom-up, used for:
+- **bottom-up**, used for:
   - reduce risks
   - build proof-of-concept implementations
   - validate decisions or proposals, proving that they work in practice
   - build-up knowledge and experience
   - work from detailed, specific or concrete elements up to larger more abstract ones

-- **view-based** architecture development (R1)
-  - views focus on specific concerns, parts or aspects of a system
+- **views** focus on specific concerns, parts or aspects of a system
   - building-block, runtime, deployment and context view
     - fascilitate structural, runtime or hardware decisions
     - fascilitate communication and documentation
     - gain flexibility in the degree of detail
     - address specific stakeholder concerns

-- **iterative** and **incremental** design (R1)
+> - **iterative** and **incremental** design (R1)
-  - necessity of iterations is affected by uncertainties (R1)
+>  - necessity of iterations is affected by uncertainties (R1)
-  - necessity of feedback on design decisions (R1)
+>  - necessity of feedback on design decisions (R1)

 - iterative:
   - in repeated cycles
   - make appropriate design modifications **parallel** to development
   - learning and improvement is based on feedback
 - incremental:
   - done in pieces, building upon each other
   - each increment delivers a slice of functionality through cross-discipline work (requirements, architecture/design, implementation and deployment)
 - **major advantage of combined approach**:
   - problems are detected early, allowing more time to resolve them
   - typical development and rollout performed in every iteration
   - changes in requirements and technologies can be taken into account
   - development risks and uncertainties are minimized

-- domain-driven design (R3)
+> - domain-driven design (R3)

 - integrates quite well with the microservice architecture pattern

-- evolutionary architecture (R3)
+> - evolutionary architecture (R3)

 - combines the concept of global analysis with executable specifications

-- global analysis (R3)
+> - global analysis (R3)

 - starts by identifying and describing the factors which could affect the architecture and then builds strategies which foresee and acknowledge the consequences of these factors

-- model-driven architecture (R3)
+> - model-driven architecture (R3)

 ---
 ## 2.2.
 Design software architectures (R1)

-SW architects are able to:
+> SW architects are able to:
-- **design** and appropriately **communicate** and **document** software architectures based upon **known functional** and **quality requirements** for software systems that are neither safety- nor business-critical
+> - **design** and appropriately **communicate** and **document** software architectures based upon **known functional** and **quality requirements** for software systems that are neither safety- nor bu  siness-critical

 - designing belongs to the core task of the architectural role
   - take ino account at least:
     - requirements and constraints
     - available components, technologies or other elements
     - available skills in dev team
     - potential conflicts between goals, requirements or constraints
   - communicate such decisions and options might involve:
     - conquering resistance
     - identifying proper arguments for pros and cons
     - finding right language / communiation media
     - balancing written and verbal communication

-- make **structurally-relevant decisions** regarding **system decomposition** and **building block structure** and **deliberate dependencies** between building blocks
+> - make **structurally-relevant decisions** regarding **system decomposition** and **building block structure** and **deliberate dependencies** between building blocks

   - structure contains of structural elements and their dependencies
     - structural elements (building blocks) are:
       - source code